 Only 128GB of storage

-This is a great laptop that has a powerful CPU and GPU but has many drawbacks that take it farther away from the number one spot on this list.
+This laptop shows you can find good cheap gaming laptops for under $500.
+This budget gaming laptop that has a powerful CPU and GPU but has a couple drawbacks drawbacks that take it farther away from the number one spot on this list.

-This HP laptop houses a Ryzen 5 3500U processor.
+This HP gaming laptop houses an AMD Ryzen 5 3500U processor.
 It is an immensely powerful CPU with integrated AMD Radeon Vega 8 graphics.
 Vega 8 graphics are more powerful than the Radeon 7 found in the VivoBook, allowing light gaming at low settings at 60 FPS.

-It also has 8GB of DDR4 memory for multitasking.
+It also has 8GB DDR4 RAM for multitasking.
 Being able to browse the web and, for instance, edit videos at the same time is very helpful.

-By pure performance, this laptop is the best on this list, however, there are several things that take away from the experience.
-For instance, the laptop has 128GB of SSD storage.
+By pure performance, this gaming laptop is the best on this list, however, there are several things that take away from the experience.
+For instance, the laptop has 128GB of storage.

 While this might seem like enough, it’s surprising how fast it fills up.
 Nowadays, games can be anywhere from 20GB to 80GB.
 Fortnite as an example is a 25GB game.
-Games are not the only thing on the computer though.
-System files, programs, and personal files will use up the 128GB space quickly.
+Games are not the only thing on computers though.
+The operating system Windows 10, programs, and personal files will use up the 128GB space quickly.

 Another thing to note is the battery life.
 It’s not that great on this laptop.
 The battery life is 4-6 work hours and will be less if you spend time gaming on it.

 Lastly, the laptop has a 768p display.
-These days, 1080p displays are the standard of laptop and monitor screens, and 768p is needlessly low, especially with the great GPU the laptop has.
+These days, 1080p displays are the standard of laptop and monitor screens, and 768p is needlessly low and belongs on cheaper laptops.
+It especially hurts with the great GPU the laptop has compared to its competition of other gaming laptops under $500.

 Tons of RAM